-ShapeNotify

-1 CARD8 type $(0 + \text{extension event base})$

-1 SHAPE_KIND shape kind

-2 CARD16 sequence number

-4 WINDOW affected window

-2 INT16 x value of extents

-2 INT16 y value of extents

-2 CARD16 width of extents

-2 CARD16 height of extents

-4 TIMESTAMP server time

-1 BOOL shaped

-11 unused
+ShapeNotify 1 CARD8 type (0 + extension event base) 1 SHAPE\KIND shape kind 2 CARD16 sequence number 4 WINDOW affected window 2 INT16 x value of extents 2 INT16 y value of extents 2 CARD16 width of extents 2 CARD16 height of extents 4 TIMESTAMP server time 1 BOOL shaped 11 unused bounding region The area of the parent window that this window will occupy.
+This area is divided into two parts: the border and the interior.

-7. Glossary
+Glossary